AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 #### Forward headers

 The `responseConfig.headers` object also allows you to return header values from a source.
-In the following example, we are requesting the `X-Magento-Cache-Id` and `X-Cache` headers from the Venia source.
+The following example requests the `X-Magento-Cache-Id` and `X-Cache` headers from the Venia source.

 ```json
 {